LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

 for the new branch, which could refer to you (the user making the changes) or to the nature of the modifications to the code in the repo.
 You must be a collaborator of the repo to modify the repo in this way.
-This can be done by clicking the branch button (originally labeled master) and typing in the new branch name.
+This can be done by clicking the branch button (originally labeled either master or main) and typing in the new branch name.
 You will have to toggle the branch button to switch between branches.
 Further instructions are available in this page about [managing branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches).